Net Worth

 How Does Justin Bieber Spend His Money?

-He doesn’t appear to own a private plane, but he’s often spotted jetting out of town on a chartered ride, which may cost approximately $1,800 to $9,000 per flight hour.
+He doesn’t appear to own a private plane, but he’s often spotted jetting out of town on a chartered flight, which may cost $1,800 to $9,000 per hour.
 Bieber has a taste for luxury vehicles.
 TMZ spotted him driving a white Mercedes G-Class SUV around the Los Angeles area.

-In October 2017, TMZ revealed that Bieber signed the lease on a $55,000-per-month Beverly Hills, Calif., mansion.
+In October 2017, TMZ reported that Bieber signed a lease for a $55,000-per-month mansion in Beverly Hills, Calif.
 His rented bachelor pad spans more than 8,600 square feet and includes six bedrooms, five and a half bathrooms, a movie theater, a gym, a home office, a pool and spa, and a fire pit.

 Bored Ape Yacht Club NFT